-Homework: There will be approximately biweekly homework assignments posted on the course website.
-Homework is to be submitted online, with dates and times provided as needed.
+Homework: There will be weekly homework assignments posted on the course website.
+Homework is due once per week, with dates and times provided as needed.

 Quizzes: There will be weekly quizzes.
 These will be administered online, through Carmen.
 There will be a sufficiently large time window, but once you begin taking the quiz there will be a time limit for you to complete it.
-Proctorio will be used during the quizzes.

 Exams: There will be two midterm exams and one final exam.
 All exams will be delivered remotely, via Carmen.
 The final exam will take place at the time and date established by the University.
 Information about the exams will be posted well in advance through the course website.
-Proctorio will be used during exams.